 The Lord's Prayer - Is your Bible a Vatican Version?

-ESV (NIV, NET, Jehovah Witness NWT, Catholic versions) - "And lead us not into temptation, but deliver us from evil."
+ESV (NASB 2020 edition, NIV, NET, Jehovah Witness NWT, Catholic versions) - "And lead us not into temptation, but deliver us from evil."

 In fact, of over 1000 Greek manuscripts that contain this section of Matthew's gospel, these words are found in all but 10 manuscripts.
 Dean Burgon mentions emphatically the 100 to one ratio in favor of the King James reading.
 At the bottom of this article you will find listed the manuscript evidence for this God inspired reading.

-Several early church writings bear witness to these inspired words - "Lead us not into temptation, but deliver us from evil, FOR THINE IS THE POWER, AND THE GLORY, FOR EVER AND EVER.
-AMEN."
-Didache (100 AD) "...but deliver us from evil.
+...but deliver us from evil.
 FOR THINE IS THE KINGDOM, AND THE POWER, AND THE GLORY, FOR EVER AND EVER."
-Tatian (140 AD) Diatessaron "Lead us not into temptation, but deliver us from evil, FOR THINE IS THE POWER, AND THE GLORY, FOR EVER AND EVER.
+Tatian (160 AD) Diatessaron "Lead us not into temptation, but deliver us from evil, FOR THINE IS THE POWER, AND THE GLORY, FOR EVER AND EVER.
 AMEN."

 Constitutions of the Holy Apostles (200 - 400 AD), 3.2, 7.2

 The modern English versions present a confused picture even among themselves as to the authenticity of these words.
-Such modern versions as the NIV, RSV, ESV, Darby, Common English Bible 2011, the ISV 2003, Dan Wallace's NET version, the Jehovah Witness New World Translation omit these precious words, as do ALL Catholic versions.
+Such modern versions as the NASB 2020 edition, NIV, RSV, ESV, Darby, Common English Bible 2011, the ISV 2014, Dan Wallace's NET version, the Jehovah Witness New World Translation omit these precious words, as do ALL Catholic versions.

 The Catholic Connection

-However other Critical Text versions like the NASB, the 2009 Holman Christian Standard, The Voice 2012, The Orthodox Jewish Bible 2011 include the words but place them [in brackets], indicating doubt as to their authenticity.
+However other Critical Text versions like the NASB 1963 to 1995 editions, the 2009 Holman Christian Standard, The Voice 2012, The Orthodox Jewish Bible 2011 include the words but place them [in brackets], indicating doubt as to their authenticity.

 Agnostic = One who does not know for sure.